 If you’re one of the 80 percent of men and women in the United States with low back pain, you may have missed days from work or curtailed your activities due to pain or disability.
-Chad Mathey, DC, a caring, experienced chiropractor at Back Pain Relief Chiropractic in Huntsville and Florence, Alabama, gets to the root of your low back pain so you can enjoy life again.
-Call the friendly staff at Back Pain Relief Chiropractic today or set up an appointment online.
+Chad Mathey, DC, a caring, experienced chiropractor at Crown Medical Center in Huntsville, gets to the root of your low back pain so you can enjoy life again.
+Call the friendly staff at Crown Medical Center today or set up an appointment online.

 Your lumbar spine, more commonly referred to as your lower back, is responsible for holding about half of your body weight.
 All of that pressure can affect the structures that allow you to stand erect, walk, run, and carry out your daily activities.
 Your lower back pain could be caused by a variety of injuries or conditions, including: